getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### blacklist-urls

 {% supported browser %}
-A pattern for error URLs which should not be sent to Sentry.
+A list of strings or regex patterns that match error URLs which should not be sent to Sentry.
 By default, all errors will be sent.
 {% endsupported %}

 {:.config-key}
 ### whitelist-urls

 {% supported browser %}
-A pattern for error URLs which should exclusively be sent to Sentry.
+A list of strings or regex patterns that match error URLs which should exclusively be sent to Sentry.
 By default, all errors will be sent.
 {% endsupported %}